GrapeZ402/pctrack/README.md

 - (2) a **_Frame Difference Corrector_** that refines the object bounding boxes based on frame difference information; and
 - (3) a **_New Object Detector_** that efficiently discovers newly appearing objects during tracking.

-Experimental results show that our approach achieves remarkable accuracy improvements, ranging **from 19.4% to 34.7%**, across diverse traffic scenarios, compared to state of the art methods.

-## Demonstration

-## Method

 PCTrack Pipeline:
 <p align='center'>
     <img src="https://github.com/GrapeZ402/pctrack/blob/main/vendors/framework.png" width="100%">
 </p>

+Experimental results show that our approach achieves remarkable accuracy improvements, ranging **from 19.4% to 34.7%**, across diverse traffic scenarios, compared to state of the art methods.

+## Demonstration

 ## Repository requirements